 Principle Five: Be a Good Listener

-Some presenters do not always ask a direct question but initiate a conversation, and you need to pay attention to where they leave gaps and clues for you to jump in and add your thoughts to the conversation.
+Some presenters do not always ask a direct questions but initiate a conversation.
+You need to pay attention to where they leave gaps and clues for you to jump in and add your thoughts to the conversation.

 Also, do not be the guest who just keeps talking.
 I often find myself struggling to say a word or ask a guest a question.